pc559/thesis/thesis_plan.md

         - Suppression from plane wave intuition.
         - Starting the integration with a pinch.
         - Validate this in the way suggested by the reviewer, show how easy it is to swamp the result with a sharp cut.
+        - FIGURE: Relative error for simple pi^3 and for Reso, in ($\beta$, T).
+Large $\beta$ is just a sharp start!
         - Stopping the integration.
 A note on boundary terms and cancellations.
     - The interaction Hamiltonian, using RP by parts.
     - Set-up of DBI example scan, matching the PS etc.
     - Going to high $p_{max}$.
     - Validation (on numerical results)
+        - FIGURE: the various tetrapyd limits.
         - Maldacena quadratic SR
+            - FIGURE: residual for...
         - DBI
+            - FIGURE: residual for...
         - Tanh step
+            - FIGURE: residual for...
+            - FIGURE: PyTransport scan across step size.
         - Resonance
+            - FIGURE: residual for...
+            - FIGURE: PyTransport time comparison.
         - DBI resonance
+            - FIGURE: residual for...
     - Speed comparison vs PyTransport.
 Something BINGO can't do?
     - Map distinguishability of templates at primordial level.
         - If they're close then templates have broad applicability, if they're not then it's interesting to search across them...